Grass always greener, groundsman eyes Olympic challenge

 “Turf Man” certainly talks the talk with real passion about the grass that Novak Djokovic was even tempted to eat after winning Wimbledon last year.
 Stubley’s eyes light up as he contemplates the wonders of 100 percent perennial ryegrass with its magic combination of Pontiac, Melbourne and Venice strains.

-The majority is grown in the Netherlands and Wimbledon uses about nine tonnes a year.
+The majority is grown in the Netherlands and Wimbledon uses about nine metric tons (9.92 tons) a year.

 He may be a passionate Arsenal fan but he can never watch a match properly until he has spent the first 20 minutes looking at the quality of the Premier League pitches.